 The Waste Management (Certification of Historic Unlicensed Waste Disposal and Recovery Activity) Regulations 2008 (S.I.
 No. 524 of 2008) provide for the certification of historic unlicensed waste disposal sites in operation between 1977 and 1996.
-The regulations require local authorities to register these facilities, to carry out risk assessments of the sites and to determine any remedial measures required.
-The Council has identified 11 such historic unlicensed landfills in the County.
+The Regulations require local authorities to register these facilities, to carry out risk assessments of the sites and to determine any remedial measures required.
+The Council has identified 12 such historic unlicensed landfills in the county.
 Risk assessments have been prepared and remedial measures, where required, have been proposed and submitted to Environmental Protection Agency who is responsible for issuing certificate of authorisations.
+Historic landfills will be mapped and will be available for viewing on the Council's website.